Excelsior-Technologies-Community/Android_SpotLightView/README.md

 # **🌟 SpotlightView**

 ---
-A lightweight, customizable Android Spotlight / Coach‑Mark / Tutorial Overlay library built using a Custom View.
+A lightweight, customizable Android Spotlight  / Tutorial Overlay library built using a Custom View.
 It helps you highlight important UI elements and guide users through your app with smooth animations and clean visuals.

 ---